chadulous/PixelVision8wiki/Rendering_Layers.md

 # Layers

-There is one advanced property that is not exposed in the Chip Editor called layers.
-You can find this by editing the data.json file directly.
-By default, Pixel Vision 8 games will have 6 layers.
+The `DisplayChip `has a special `layers `property which helps define the rendering priority of each draw call.
+You can find this by editing the `data.json` file directly.
+By default, Pixel Vision 8 games will have six layers.

 <table>
   <tr>